Enhancement of damping in a turbulent atomic Bose-Einstein condensate

 \subsubsection{Imaging}

 An absorption image of the sample was taken in the $z$ direction after a time of flight of $\tau=18$~ms by releasing the trapping potential.
-In the case shown in Fig.~3(a), a magnetic field gradient pulse was applied during the expansion to separate the different spin components spatially.
-The number of atoms contained in the thermal gas, $N_\text{th}$, was estimated from a two-dimensional Gaussian distribution fit to the outer region of the cloud, and the number of condensed atoms $N_c$ was determined from an image obtained by subtracting the fitted thermal profile from the original image.
-The thermal fraction is given by $\zeta_\text{th}=N_\text{th}/N$ with $N=N_c+N_\text{th}$.
-The width $W_\alpha(t)$ of the condensates along the $\alpha$ axis ($\alpha = x,y,z$) was determined by fitting the two-dimensional inverted parabola to the subtracted profile.
+The number of atoms contained in the thermal gas, $N_{th}$, was estimated from a two-dimensional Gaussian distribution fit to the outer region of the cloud, and the number of condensed atoms $N_c$ was determined from an image obtained by subtracting the fitted thermal profile from the original image.
+The thermal fraction is given by $\zeta_{th}=N_{th}/N$ with $N=N_c+N_{th}$.
+The width $W_\alpha(t)$ of the condensates along the $\alpha$ axis ($\alpha = x,y,z$) was determined by fitting the two-dimensional Thomas-Fermi profile to the subtracted image.